emmetbworking/emmetbworking/README.md

 About me:

 I am soon to be graduating with a HDip in Software Development from Atlantic Technological University, (ATU).
-My skills include JavaScript, TypeScript, CSS, HTML5, Angular and knowledge of database systems such as SQL.

-Currently studying React via Scrimba's online courses.
-I will upload projects here as I work through the course.

 I am also a visual artist with a BA(Hons) in Fine Art from Crawford, (MTU), 2016.
 A career as an artist let me develop excellent communication skills, understanding client needs, working self-sufficiently and being innovative.